ietf-wg-acme/acme/draft-ietf-acme-acme.md

 changing the request URL to another ACME URL.

-As noted in {{request-authentication}} above, all ACME request objects carry a "url" parameter in their protected header.
+As noted in {{request-authentication}} above, all ACME request objects carry a "url" header parameter in their protected header.
 This header parameter encodes the URL to which the client is directing the request.
-On receiving such an object in an HTTP request, the server MUST compare the "url" parameter to the request URL.
+On receiving such an object in an HTTP request, the server MUST compare the "url" header parameter to the request URL.
 If the two do not match, then the server MUST reject the request as unauthorized.

 Except for the directory resource, all ACME resources are addressed with URLs provided to the client by the server.
-For these resources, the client MUST set the "url" field to the exact string provided by the server (rather than performing any re-encoding on the URL).
-The server SHOULD perform the corresponding string equality check, configuring each resource with the URL string provided to clients and having the resource check that requests have the same string in their "url" fields.
+For these resources, the client MUST set the "url" header parameter to the exact string provided by the server (rather than performing any re-encoding on the URL).
+The server SHOULD perform the corresponding string equality check, configuring each resource with the URL string provided to clients and having the resource check that requests have the same string in their "url" header parameter.

 ### "url" (URL) JWS header parameter

 The "url" header parameter specifies the URL {{!RFC3986}} to which this JWS object is directed.
-The "url" parameter MUST be carried in the protected header of the JWS.
-The value of the "url" header MUST be a string representing the URL.
+The "url" header parameter MUST be carried in the protected header of the JWS.
+The value of the "url" header parameter MUST be a string representing the URL.

 ## Replay protection